MashedP/dlip-pytorch-DL-good-practises/README.md

 In python, the best way to load a module is to package it and install it.
 There are several library for packaging code.
 Here we use [SetupTools](https://setuptools.pypa.io/en/latest/userguide/quickstart.html)

+`requirements.txt` is an important file for reproducibility.
+It contains all packages required to launch your experiment.

 After setting up your project, simply go to the root of the project and launch